Gianna-liu/Weathering_with_you_GegeLiu/README.md

-⚡ Electricity & Weather Analytics Dashboard
+⚡️ Electricity & 🌧️ Weather Analytics Dashboard

+Norway Price Areas (NO1–NO5), 2021–2024

+A Streamlit-based interactive dashboard analyzing electricity production/consumption (Elhub) and weather conditions (Open-Meteo) for Norwegian price areas NO1–NO5.

 A project for IND320 – Data to Decisions (NMBU)